Cathedral of Our Lady Assumed into Heaven and St Nicholas, Galway

-The Cathedral of Our Lady Assumed into Heaven and St Nicholas (Irish language: Ard-Eaglais Mhaighdean na Deastógála agus Naomh Nioclás), commonly known as Galway Cathedral, is a Roman Catholic cathedral in Galway, Ireland, and one of the largest and most impressive buildings in the city.
+The Cathedral of Our Lady Assumed into Heaven and St Nicholas (Irish language: Ard-Eaglais Mhaighdean na Deastógála agus Naomh Nioclás), commonly known as Galway Cathedral, is a Roman Catholic cathedral in Galway, Ireland.

 Construction began in 1958 on the site of the old city prison.
 It was completed in 1965, lending it the designation of being "the last great stone cathedral to be built in Europe".
 It was dedicated, jointly, to Our Lady Assumed into Heaven and to St. Nicholas.

 History

 A parish chapel was built around 1750 on Middle Street at Lower Abbeygate Street.
 In 1821 the chapel was replaced with a limestone church built in the Gothic style, and dedicated to St. Patrick.
 When the Diocese of Galway was established in 1831, St. Patrick's became the pro-cathedral.
 After the cathedral opened in 1965, St. Patrick's was deconsecrated.

 Opening of the Cathedral

 The Galway Cathedral was opened on 15 August 1965.
 President Éamon de Valera lit the sanctuary candle and Cardinal Richard Cushing of Boston delivered a sermon 'Why Build a Cathedral?'.
 Bishop Michael Browne, Bishop of Galway, was accompanied on the altar by four Archbishops.